aheber/ObjectAgnosticLightingComponent/README.md

 Now if you reload the page you'll see the record information along with the owner information.

-I know I'm making it complicated, really we could have just used relationship fields on the first componenet to display owner information, you would be more likely to use this if you wanted to be able to edit multiple records.
-Sometimes we take the long road just to showcase functionality and boggle your mind with possibilities.
+I know I'm making it complicated, really we could have just used relationship fields on the first componenet to display owner information, similar to how we do it for Created By information, you would be more likely to use this if you wanted to be able to edit multiple records.
+Sometimes we take the long road just to showcase functionality and seed your mind with possibilities.

 ## TAKE A BREAK
 We're going to update the styling on our component real quick.
 It looks terrible!
 No background so you can't read the text, it doesn't look like it belongs in lightning at all.